Turkey has no preconditions for dialogue with Syria - foreign minister | Law-Order

 "There cannot be a condition for dialogue, but what is the aim of these contacts?
 The country needs to be cleared of terrorists...
 People need to be able to return," Cavusoglu told broadcaster Haber Global.
 "No conditions for dialogue, but what is the aim, the target?
 It needs to be goal-oriented," he said.

+Russian Foreign Minister Sergei Lavrov, speaking after talks in Moscow with his Syrian counterpart Faisal Mekdad, called for talks involving Turkey and Syria to avert a military operation.
+"The main thing is not to allow any new military action, to negotiate through diplomatic channels on the basis of the political principles that previously existed in relations between Syria and Turkey," Lavrov said.

-Cavusoglu revealed earlier this month that he briefly spoke with Syria's Foreign Minister Faisal Mekdad last year on the margins of an international gathering, though he played down the significance of their meeting.
-Asked last week about potential talks with Damascus, Erdogan said diplomacy between states can never be fully severed.
+Cavusoglu revealed earlier this month that he briefly spoke with Mekdad last year on the margins of an international gathering, though he played down the meeting.
+Asked last week about potential talks with Damascus, Erdogan said that diplomacy can never be fully severed.
 There is a "need to take further steps with Syria," he said, according to a transcript of his comments to Turkish media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)